 Douglas Fir Trail Project

-For safety reasons, the trail will stay closed until all repairs are finished.
-We appreciate your patience and ask that you follow the detour and closure signs while we work on making the trail safe and sustainable for future use.
+For safety reasons, the closed section of the trail will remain off-limits until repairs are complete.
+Please follow posted signs and detours while we work to make the trail safe and sustainable for future use.

 Timelines